ryanczm/Analytic-Musings/notes/fa/fa.md

 * Overlapping effects - When we see some outcome or effect in football, we know there are a myriad of contributing factors.
 The question is how to orthogonalize out effects we know to isolate the idiosyncratic return.
 For example, consider the problem of assessing managers.
-* Counterfactuals (Neyman, Rubin) - When we look at stats, they are context dependent (see first point).
+* Counterfactuals (Neyman-Rubin) - When we look at stats, they are context dependent (see first point).
 The team affects the player's stats and the players individual contributions affects the team.
 * The Eye Test - How do we quantify what we see with our eyes into statistics?
 And vice versa?
-For example, from an Arsenal perspective, we can clearly see Max Dowman & Ethan Nwaneri are going to be the two next big things in the attacking midfielder spot, just by watching with our eyes.

 And the data needed would be: